I’m not courting controversy, but I really believe this:

 If she keeps inconveniencing him, he cuts her off.

-THIS is why so much dating advice focuses on teaching women to adapt to a man’s preferences, rather than expecting him to meet her halfway.
+This is why so much dating advice focuses on teaching women to adapt to a man’s preferences, rather than expecting him to meet her halfway.

 If you’re in love with a man with low Love Capacity, that’s the ONLY way he’ll agree to a relationship with you.
+Expecting more will just hasten your breakup.

 Does It Even Matter?